-The heterogeneity of the sector means there will be various reporting populations and reporting formats.
+The heterogeneity of the sector means there are various reporting populations and reporting formats.

-For all pension funds not required to report to BaFin, the Bundesbank determines the reporting population and scope.
+For all pension funds not required to report to BaFin, the reporting population and scope are defined in Regulation ECB/2018/2.
 The Bundesbank itself defines reporting forms and technical formats for these pension funds.
 The technical reporting format is XML-based and is transmitted directly from the institutions to the Bundesbank.
-Reports from pension funds that are only required to report selected figures on an annual basis owing to materiality thresholds are also to be sent in XML format.

 Regulation ECB/2018/2 details derogations for the smallest pension funds in terms of total assets.
 They must report at least 85% of the total assets of pension funds resident in the relevant euro area Member State to the respective central bank.
 Above this threshold, pension funds are subject to reduced reporting requirements.
 Funds granted a derogation must comply with their statistical reporting requirements only once a year.